 accepted after the date of expiration of the license.

 SECTION 16.Action on Renewal of License.The Administration shall evaluate the application within

 five (5) working days from receipt of such application.
 The license remains

 valid until the application shall have been finally acted upon.

-to Section 15, it shall maintain the escrow
+additional escrow pursuant to Section 15, it shall maintain

 (PhP1,000,000.00) plus the additional escrow.